15 Questions Most Sponsors Ask, Answered

 • How’s the weather?

-To draw attention to questions for your sponsored child to answer, we recommend highlighting or underlining them.
+To draw attention to particularly questions you'd love to have answered, we recommend highlighting or underlining them.

 Still unsure what to write?
 Read our 10 top tips for overcoming writer’s block.

-You should receive a letter from your sponsored child within the first two months of receiving your welcome pack.
-This is often a basic introductory letter sharing some information about your sponsored child, their family and the area they live in.
+You should get a letter from the child you sponsor within the first two months of receiving your welcome pack.
+This is often a basic introductory letter sharing some information about them, their family and where they live.

-Some Compassion church-driven projects have children waiting for sponsors write this letter before they are officially sponsored and save it on file, so that you don’t have to wait as long for an initial letter when they get the good news!
+Some Compassion church-driven projects have letters already written and saved on file, ready for when a child is sponsored, so you don’t have to wait as long for an initial letter when they get the good news, but it varies with each project.

 We encourage you to write back as soon as you can; there’s no better time to start building your relationship than right away!

 Absolutely!
 You can do this through myCompassion or the Compassion UK App.
-If you prefer to write on paper by hand, you’ll find paper in your Welcome pack or you can drop us an email and we’ll send you some.
+If you prefer to write on paper by hand, you’ll find paper in your Welcome pack.

 During the COVID-19 pandemic, global travel restrictions and safety concerns for the communities we serve hindered our ability to invite supporters like you, to see first-hand what God is doing to release children from poverty in Jesus’ name.
 This situation was unexpected and led to a significant repurposing and reduction of our original workforce, who were dedicated to planning and facilitating trips and visits to the field.
 As a result, we’re now re-growing our teams and capacity.
 Initially, we’re offering a small number of trips for specific purposes.